 Is it cheaper to be on your parents’ car insurance?
-Without a doubt, being on a parents’ car insurance will be cheaper for the child (and not only because the parent will usually pay for the premium!).
+Without a doubt, being on a parent’s car insurance will be cheaper for the child (and not only because the parent will usually pay the bill).
 According to the Insurance Information Institute, for teen drivers, who are extremely expensive to insure, being on the parents’ insurance will decrease costs dramatically.

-Effectively, by sharing insurance, the insurance company will assume that you, the insured, assume some of the risk and responsibility of your teen driver.
+By sharing insurance, the insurance company will assume that you, the insured, will take on some of the risk and responsibility of your teen driver.
 The insurance company may also assume that the teen driver is likely to be using the car infrequently, so will adjust prices accordingly.

-They essentially take a mean of the risk of the parent and the risk of the teen driver.
-Of course, this means that the parents’ premiums will increase, although, for the teen driver, this is often the only option that will be affordable.
+The insurance company essentially takes an average of the risk of the parent and the risk of the teen driver.
+Of course, this means that the parents’ rates will increase.
+Although, for the teen driver, this is often the only option that will be affordable.

 Much like credit, insurance companies look for a solid history of insurance when offering a policy.
 Having a child on a parent’s insurance fulfills this stipulation, and effectively allows the child to build up their own insurance history, thus reducing their premiums in the future.